dynamium/lv_cxx_bindgen/README.md

     - Functions that accept function pointers in arguments have those arguments converted to `std::function`, but as an overload, so there are options for `std::function`, and normal function pointers
+    - Functions that can error out have `std::pair` as their result type.
 - C++14 doesn't have any changes, but it's still a good idea to set the target to your C++ version, so that in future updates it will not break
 - C++17